ieigen/eigen_service/README.md

 ## Local full cluster

-To run the whole cluster, we provide `docker-compose.yml` to launch it as below.
+To run the whole cluster, edit `docker-compose.yml` and update the `replace_me`, then run

 ```
-docker network inspect eigen-network >/dev/null 2>&1 || \
-    docker network create --driver bridge eigen-network

-docker-compose up
+docker-compose up -d
 ```